-Step 3 - The counselor will collect from you: Your name, contact and other key information, including your interest in obtaining a reverse mortgage, for the counseling session.
+Step 3.
+The counselor will collect from you: Your name, contact and other key information, including your interest in obtaining a reverse mortgage, for the counseling session.
+The more complete information you provide the counselor, the more effective the counseling session can be for you.
+Counselors tailor their sessions to your specific needs.